lkskstlr/mc-mpi/README.md

 Timer: (Computation=0.00309944 ms, Send=0 ms, Receive=0 ms, Idle=0 ms, Total=0.00309944 ms)
 The tick is 0.001 ms
 ```
-Calling `timer.start` with `const auto` return type is recommended.
-If timing overlaps, i.e. a second `timer.start` with the same `Timer::Tag` is called before the stop, then the overlapping part will be counted twice.

-The recommended way to utilize `Timer` is:
+The recommended way to utilize `Timer` for more complex scenarios is:
 ```cpp
 Timer timer;